National Board of Trial Advocacy

 - Certification is for a period of five years, after which time the attorney must meet the requirements for recertification.
 These requirements include: continuing legal education, peer review, proof of good standing in the profession and, of course, an active trial practice.

-Presently, there are over 1300 attorneys certified nationwide in Civil Trial Advocacy.
-Out of approximately 43,000 lawyers admitted in Georgia, only 18 are board certified in Civil Trial Advocacy and 12 are board certified in Civil Pretrial Advocacy.
+Out of approximately 50,000 lawyers admitted to practice in Georgia, only two are board certified in Truck Accident Law, 15 are board certified in Civil Trial Advocacy and 12 are board certified in Civil Pretrial Advocacy.